c00p75/blog-rails/README.md

 - Users will be able to delete their own blog posts.

-- Users will be able to comment on blog posts.
+- Users will be able to comment on blog posts and reply to comments.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>